cimourdain/wavecrack/README.md

 # systemctl enable rabbitmq
 # systemctl start rabbitmq
 ```

+# Celery
 * Start Celery from the application folder
 ```
-$ celery worker -A cracker.celery
+$ celery -A worker.celery worker
 ```

+# App
+* (optional) Set FLASK_CONFIG environement variable with either developement, testing or production (developement used by default)
 * Launch the Flask Web server
     * Directly from the `server.py` file: this mode is not suitable for production purpose
     ```